 The other day I was providing some training for a collection of Map Business Online team edition users.
 The team edition is used for shared map editing.
 We were looking at sales territory mapping based on counties.
 We had added demographic data to the territory data base to create a demographic map.
 The question was asked, “How can we arrange the data in descending order by population and choose the top ten records for export.”
 A fair question, and I wasn’t sure what to do.
 A quick communication back to headquarters and I had my answer.
 Not sure if it’s a nook or a cranny.

 Viewing your territory in the Data Window, click the header of the population column until you show the records descending in order from largest to smallest.
 Then arrange the data window bounding rectangle to show only your top ten records.
 Then, in the lower right-hand corner click the Cut & Paste button.
 This launches the Copy data dialog box.
 Up until now, I had not paid much attention to this box.
-I don’t copy and paste very often in MBO.
+I don’t copy and paste very often in Map Business Online.
 Notice that it offers multiple choices for copying.
 Choose the lower circle – Rows visible on current page.
 Now paste into Excel.
 As they say in Rockport, MA where I grew up when something was wicked easy, “Dimes, or what?”
 Read more about Rockport MA here: The best things to do in Massachusetts.

 The Power of the Data Window